tdslaine/install_pulse_node/README.md

 ```bash
 ./monitor.sh
 ```
+### Adding Dashboards

-3. Wait for the containers to start up.
+Wait for the containers to start up.
 Once done, open Grafana in your browser at

 ```bash
 http://127.0.0.1:3000
 ```